 Up on the second floor of the café was a huge roasting area.
 Connecting the roasting room was a corridor, filled up with cupboards exhibiting a rich collection of barista tools and accessories any coffee fanatic would love spending hours exploring.
 I could vividly remember how delighted I was every time I swing open the wooden door and found the delicious smell of the coffee emanating from the bar.

 Iced Chocolano (below), another Club Espresso speciality coffee.
-It is a combination of rich chocolate, luscious espresso shot and creamy whipped cream.
+It is a combination of rich chocolate, a luscious espresso shot and creamy whipped cream.
 Although we ordered the iced version, the drink was extremely potent — worth your daily calorie quota (once in a while!).

 Club Espresso has been the place I constantly return to whenever I am in the area.
-I adored the tastefully decorated interior and personally felt it is what that made the place stands out from the thousands of cafés out there.
+I adored the tastefully decorated interior and personally felt it is what made the place stands out from the thousands of cafés out there.
 However, during my latest visit, I found the place has undergone some major renovations.
-They cleared all the woody interiors on the first floor and turned it to a spacious, industrial settings.
+They cleared all the woody interiors on the first floor and turned it into spacious, industrial settings.
 Obviously, they have remodelled the cafe into a trading friendly environment for coffee beans/ gadget buyers.
 Visitors may still take their coffee break at level two, which now serves as a seating hall.

 Doing away with the coffee cups is no doubt an economical and wiser business strategy, but something has gone missing.
 Substituting the finely chopped chocolate for chocolate fudge was another small disappointment after the renovation.
-I can’t help but missing the good old days.
-When I returned home that day, I scrolled down my Facebook timeline and found the photos I took on the very first time I visited the café with YJ and Mr. Nice (It was in 2010!).
+I can’t help but miss the good old days.
+When I returned home that day, I scrolled down my Facebook timeline and found the photos I took on the very first time I visited the café with YJ and Mr Nice (It was in 2010!).
 I am glad the memories still echo in the time when things change very quickly.

-Writer’s Note: A café that impress its visitors with the consistent good extractions in EACH cup of the espresso.
+Writer’s Note: A café that impresses its visitors with the consistent good extractions in EACH cup of the espresso.
 They undoubtedly brew the best espresso in town, but I prefer the old Club Espresso, the red brick cottage that provides more than just a good cup of coffee.